 Conclusions - Between Homogeneity and Heterogeneity: Simultaneous but Non-Synchronic Times

-Felipe Torres holds a Ph.D. in Advanced Cultural and Social Studies from the Max-Weber-Centre, University of Erfurt, Germany.
-He has published several articles on temporal studies and social theory in Time and Society, RIS, Isegoría, and Cinta de Moebio.
+Felipe Torres is Assistant Professor at the Institute of Sociology, Pontificia Universidad Católica de Chile, and Doctor in Advanced Cultural and Social Studies from the Max Weber Centre, University of Erfurt, Germany.
+He has published several articles on temporal studies and social theory in Time and Society, RIS, Isegoría and Cinta de

 "This is a major piece of theoretical, conceptual and analytical work which yields substantive and highly relevant insights across the humanities and the social sciences.
 Torres impressively succeeds in formulating a new approach to conceptualize social time through the notion of ‘temporal regime’ in a way that avoids diagnostic reductionism: as he rightly points out, approaches which insist that there is only standardisation, unification and homogenisation in modern temporality overlook the differences, divergencies and multiplicity of social time, while those which insist on the latter tend to miss the strong ‘meta-trends’ such as time-compression or acceleration.
 Torres’ notion of temporal regimes avoids both pitfalls but allows for the integration of both trends into one concept.
 On its basis, he also succeeds at presenting a convincing account of late modern social temporality.
 It will stand as an innovative and original contribution to the notoriously difficult conceptualisation of social time.
 It is well written, plausibly structured and clearly argued and as such obviously deserves the highest consideration."